 “Buddy statements” are also a great way to support your PTSD claim.
 These are statements from friends, family members, or fellow service members that reveal how your disability impacts your daily life.
 Buddy statements may also help with confirming the occurrence of an in-service stressor.

-How Woods and Woods Can Help With Your PTSD Rating
+How Woods and Woods can help

 Hiring experienced VA lawyers can help you improve your case.
-Woods & Woods can work to help you increase your PTSD disability rating.
+Woods and Woods can work to help you increase your PTSD disability rating.
 We will help you file paperwork, obtain all the necessary documents (including buddy statements), and help you through the appeals process.

 Our goal is to help veterans get the benefits they deserve.
 We understand the sacrifice that veterans have made, and it is our goal to ensure that your time in service is not forgotten.